South Bay Pool Scarborough

-(pic 1;1) The bathing pool in a 1918 dated card.
-This is how the pool appeared when first opened.
-At the back centre can be seen the original water chute (slide) and diving platform.
+Pic 1;2.
+The bathing pool c.1917.
+The changing room block has now been built, and at the back centre can be seen the water chute (slide) and diving platform.
 Makeshift fences can be seen around the crowd on the nearest side of the pool, these would soon be replaced with walls and railings.
 (D Stuart Collection)

-Pic 1;6.
+Pic 1;7.
 A view across the pool c.1961, showing spectators coming into the pool and standing on the band stand area.
 In the bottom left hand corner, wearing a white cap, can be seen the pool's ticket seller, issuing tickets as people come in via the central gate.
-Also notable on the left hand side can be seen a floating stage.
-Electronic organist H Robinson Cleaver entertained the pool's visitors here through out most of the 1960's.
+Also notable on the left hand side can be seen a floating stage where electronic organist H Robinson Cleaver played.
 (D Stuart Collection)

 The Diving Boards